Director: J.A. Bayona

 Director J.A.
 Bayona's harrowing and emotionally stirring film tells a seemingly unlikely but still true account of a family spending their holiday vacation at a resort in the Khao Lak region of Thailand when the tsunami strikes.
 They are just one group of people in the area, including locals and visitors who speak a range of languages and with a multitude of accents.
 While it might seem odd to focus a story of such regional significance on people who do not live in said region, the effect is one of the universality of suffering.
 In a disaster, the nationality on one's passport does not matter.

 The same, though, goes for the common kindness and decency the majority of human beings share when such unthinkable events occur, and it is from that sense of basic humanity when confronted with adversity—above even the stunning and dreadful scenes of the natural disaster itself and its aftermath—that the film derives its power.
-It is one thing to show the show the palpable misery in this horrifying scenario, but that Bayona and screenwriter Sergio G. Sánchez manage to elicit a sensation as overwhelming as faith in humanity in simple gestures, such as the offering of a cell phone or a woman holding hands with a young boy who is not her son, is something else entirely—something remarkable.
+It is one thing to show the palpable misery in this horrifying scenario, but that Bayona and screenwriter Sergio G. Sánchez manage to elicit a sensation as overwhelming as faith in humanity in simple gestures, such as the offering of a cell phone or a woman holding hands with a young boy who is not her son, is something else entirely—something remarkable.

 On Christmas Eve in 2004, a family of five is about to land in Thailand (The family of the true-life story hailed from Spain; the film turns them into British expatriates).
 They are Maria (Naomi Watts) and Henry (Ewan McGregor) and their three sons Lucas (Tom Holland), Thomas (Samuel Joslin), and Simon (Oaklee Pendergast).
 Both parents are anxious about things they cannot control: Henry stews over the possibility that he forgot to set the alarm at their house in Japan, while Maria clutches the armrests of her seat as the plane encounters some minor turbulence.
 They have time to worry about these things; it's one of the many luxuries and privileges they take for granted—ones they will not have in two days' time.